Introduction

 Installation

-Using cargo
+Using cargo-generate

-with system's OpenSSL
+and system's OpenSSL

 cargo install cargo-generate

-Using cargo
+Using cargo-generate

 with vendored OpenSSL

-- gcc
+gcc

-- make
+make

 cargo install cargo-generate --features vendored-openssl